natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 $ jekyll -v
 ```
 <br/>
-If you run into error messages, jump to the session **Dealing with errors**
+If you run into error messages, jump to the session: **Dealing with errors**

 <br/>
 __2.3 Install Ruby and Jekyll on Linux__